J-PAL Co-Founders Abhijit Banerjee and Esther Duflo Awarded Nobel Memorial Prize in Economics

 Iqbal Dhaliwal, Executive Director of J-PAL, said, “Abhijit and Esther are the rare founders who hit the incredible balance of providing a challenging and creative vision for the organization’s growth, while giving huge freedom to staff to innovate.
 A lot of us joined J-PAL because we were inspired by them, and it is an honor to work alongside them every day to seek out the most promising approaches to ending global poverty.”

 Esther Duflo—the youngest person and second woman to win the Nobel Memorial Prize in Economics—said, “This recognition signifies the critical importance and urgency of our work.
 We have seen the great potential of experimental research and policy engagement to make change on a global scale.
 I look forward to taking this work forward with J-PAL’s incredible affiliated researchers, staff, funders, and implementers to reach hundreds of millions more around the world.”

 J-PAL’s work is supported by visionary foundations, governments, and individuals.
-Major donors include Arnold Ventures, Community Jameel, Echidna Giving, Google.org, The John D. and Catherine T. MacArthur Foundation, The Douglas B. Marshall Jr. Family Foundation, the Omidyar Network, the Australian Department of Foreign Affairs and Trade, and the UK Department for International Development.
-Major donors to J-PAL’s work in North America include The Annie E. Casey Foundation, The Alfred P. Sloan Foundation, Arnold Ventures, The Bill & Melinda Gates Foundation, The Layton-Lazo Family Fund, The Gerri and Rich Wong Family, The Overdeck Family Foundation, The Spencer Foundation, and The Robert Wood Johnson Foundation.
+Major donors include Co-Impact, Community Jameel, Echidna Giving, Google.org, The William and Flora Hewlett Foundation, The Douglas B. Marshall Jr. Family Foundation, the Omidyar Network, the Australian Department of Foreign Affairs and Trade, and the UK Department for International Development.
+Donors to J-PAL’s work in North America include The Annie E. Casey Foundation, The Alfred P. Sloan Foundation, Arnold Ventures, The Bill & Melinda Gates Foundation, The Layton-Lazo Family Fund, The Gerri and Rich Wong Family, The Overdeck Family Foundation, The Spencer Foundation, and The Robert Wood Johnson Foundation.